onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 ---

-## Road to WFGY 3.0 (Conceptual Evolution)
+## Road to WFGY 3.0 (Conceptual evolution as engines)

 WFGY has evolved through multiple iterations, each addressing concrete limitations observed in the previous stage.
+All of them are delivered as TXT packs that you can drop into any strong LLM and treat as **engines**, not prompts.

 Rather than replacing earlier ideas, each version refines and generalizes the same core intuition.
-The goal is to make semantic deviation explicit, measurable, and controllable.
+The goal is to make semantic deviation explicit, measurable and controllable.

-### WFGY 1.x · Residual-based semantic deviation
+### WFGY 1.x · Residual based semantic deviation

-The early WFGY 1.x series focused on identifying *semantic residue* between an internal state and a reference or target.
+The early WFGY 1.x series focused on identifying **semantic residue** between an internal state and a reference or target.
 Deviation was modeled as an explicit residual term, for example difference vectors or their norms.
 This enabled basic stability control and boundary detection.

 At this stage, the emphasis was on **detectability**.